kizu/kizu.ru/src/posts/2024-07-19-fit-to-width/index.en.md

 I believe that this shows how browsers are capable of achieving this technique today and, similar to how we got the `text-wrap: balance`, it will be possible to implement this effect as a built-in CSS feature.

-The exact naming and syntax are to be specified (I’d go for something like `text-fit: full` or `text-fit: full up to 10em` for setting the upper limit), but I am planning to propose this as a feature in that issue.
-I will link here when I will do so.
+The exact naming and syntax are to be specified (I’d go for something like `text-fit: full` or `text-fit: full up to 10em` for setting the upper limit), but [here is my comment in the above issue](https://github.com/w3c/csswg-drafts/issues/2528#issuecomment-2239624304).
+As I mentioned there — any feedback is welcome.

 I invite browser developers to experiment with this algorithm and prototype a native CSS property that will allow us to achieve this effect natively.
 There is a clear need for this feature: my article about scroll-driven animation solution was one of my most popular ones, and the GitHub issue is in the [top 25](https://github.com/w3c/csswg-drafts/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) most liked open issues of CSSWG issues.